Erdogan says Turkey could approve Sweden's NATO membership if Europeans 'clear the way' for Turkey's EU bid - ExBulletin

 Erdogan says Turkey could approve Sweden’s NATO membership if Europeans ‘clear the way’ for Turkey’s EU bid

-VILNIUS, Lithuania (AP) Turkish President Recep Tayyip Erdogan has said his country could approve Sweden’s NATO membership if European nations pave the way for Turkey’s bid to join the European Union.
+VILNIUS, Lithuania (AP) Turkish President Recep Tayyip Erdogan said on Monday his country could approve Sweden joins NATO if European Union nations pave the way for Turkeys to join the EU.

-Erdogan, whose country has delayed its final approval of Sweden’s NATO membership, made the comments in Ankara on Monday before heading to the alliance summit in Vilnius, Lithuania.
+Before leaving Ankara for a NATO Summit which starts Tuesday at The capital of Lithuania.

+He told US President Joe Biden in a phone call on Sunday that Turkey wanted a clear and strong message of support for Turkey’s European ambitions from NATO leaders meeting in Vilnius, according to his office.
+The reading of the Biden-Erdogan appeal to the White House did not mention the issue of Turkey’s EU membership.

-Turkey has been waiting at the door of the European Union for more than 50 years now, and almost all NATO member countries are now members of the European Union.
-I make this appeal to those countries that have kept Turkey waiting at the gates of the European Union for more than 50 years, Erdogan said.
+Turkey has been waiting at the door of the European Union for more than 50 years now, and almost all NATO member countries are now members of the European Union,” Erdogan said on Monday. countries that have kept Turkey waiting at the gates of the European Union for more than 50 years.

-The leaders of the Solomon Islands and China have vowed to expand relations that have fueled unease in Washington and Australia over Beijing’s influence in the South Pacific.

-According to Egypt’s statistics bureau, the country’s annual inflation rate hit a record high, hitting 36.8 percent last month from 33.7 percent in May.

 Come and pave the way for Turkey’s accession to the European Union.
 When you pave the way for Turkey, well pave the way for Sweden like we did for Finland, he added.

-Turkey is a candidate for EU membership, but its membership bid has been blocked due to Ankara’s democratic backsliding and disputes with EU member Cyprus.
+However, as a member of NATO, Erdogan’s government has postponed Sweden’s ratification of NATO membership, saying the administration in Stockholm must do more to crack down on Kurdish and anti-Kurdish militants. other groups that Ankara considers threats to its national security.

+Anti-Türkiye and anti-islam protests in the Swedish capital raised doubts that an agreement meeting Turkey’s demands could be reached before the summit of the alliances.

-Earlier on Monday, Sweden’s foreign minister expressed optimism that Turkey would drop its objections to Sweden’s NATO membership, saying the Nordic countries’ membership is a matter of when, not of if.
+Earlier on Monday, Sweden’s foreign minister expressed optimism that Turkey would drop its objections and said the Nordic country’s membership was a matter of when, not if.

-Erdogan and Swedish Prime Minister Ulf Kristersson were due to meet later Monday in Vilnius ahead of the two-day NATO summit.

-Swedish Foreign Minister Tobias Billstrm told state broadcaster SVT that he expects Turkey to eventually signal that it will let Sweden join the alliance, although he has no couldn’t tell if that would happen at the annual summit.
+Swedish Foreign Minister Tobias Billstrm told state broadcaster SVT that he expected Turkey to eventually signal that it is ready for Sweden to join the 31-nation military alliance. , though he couldn’t say if that would happen at the annual summit.

-What we are counting on, of course, is to reach a point where we will receive a message from President Erdogan that there will be what you might call a green light…a message that the process ratification in the Turkish Parliament can begin, says Billstrm.
+What we are counting on, of course, is to reach a point where we will receive a message from President Erdogan that there will be what might be called a green light (,) … a message indicating that the ratification process in the Turkish Parliament can begin, Billstrm said.

-Turkey has blocked Sweden’s NATO membership, saying it must do more to crack down on Kurdish militants and other groups Ankara sees as threats to its national security.
-Anti-Turkish and anti-Islam protests in Stockholm have raised doubts that a deal can be reached before the alliances summit.

-Billstrm said it expects Hungary, which also has not ratified Sweden’s membership, to do so before Turkey.

-In a statement, Danish Prime Minister Mette Frederiksen said Finland’s and soon Sweden’s joining the alliance is a historic step for NATO, the Nordic region and Denmark’s security.
-And there is no doubt that they will enhance the security of all allies.
+“We are tired of repeatedly saying that (Sweden) must fight terrorist organizations and their extensions indiscriminately,” Erdogan said.

-Previously non-aligned Sweden and Finland applied for NATO membership last year after Russia invaded Ukraine.
-Finland joined in April this year.
+Sweden and Finland, previously non-aligned, applied for NATO membership last year after The Russian invasion of Ukraine.
+Finland joined in April after Turkish ratification.

 |